First and foremost, I do need to disclaim that finding a resource that is relatively impartial about affiliate marketing is a hell of a challenge.

 These are the smallest scale and usually set up by individual companies (again, the discount codes/ambassadors), so most times they won’t be called affiliate programs at all.

-These work well for companies with either products you use every day, or companies with different product ranges.
+These work well for companies with either product you use every day, or companies with different product ranges.
 Can be a lot of work for little return of investment.

 We personally work with a few tools that give us great incentives and allow us to pay for the software itself.
 It’s very easy for us to recommend them since we use them on a daily basis.